solo-io/gloo/docs/content/guides/graphql/getting_started.md

 {{% notice warning %}}
 This is an alpha feature.
 Do not use this feature in a production environment.
 {{% /notice %}}

-## About

-### Why GraphQL?
-GraphQL is a server-side query language and runtime you can use to expose your APIs as an alternative to REST APIs.
-GraphQL allows you to request only the data you want and handle any subsequent requests on the server side, saving numerous expensive origin-to-client requests by instead handling requests in your internal network.

-### Using GraphQL in an API gateway
-API gateways expose microservices with different implementations from a single location and schema.
-The API gateway acts like a single owner for all requests and responses.
-As such, it can shape traffic according to consistent policies that you set.
-When you integrate with GraphQL, you get the benefits of an API gateway and more.
-GraphQL exposes your API without versioning and lets clients interact with the API on their own terms.
-Additionally, you can mix and match your GraphQL graph with your existing REST routes.
-This setup lets you test and migrate to GraphQL at a pace that makes sense for your organization.

-Gloo Edge extends API gateway and GraphQL capabilities with route-level control.
-Usually, API gateways apply edge networking logic at the route level.
-For example, the gateway might rate limit, authorize, and authenticate requests.
-Most GraphQL servers are a separate endpoint behind the API gateway.
-Therefore, you cannot add route-level customizations.
-In contrast, Gloo Edge embeds route-level customization logic into the API gateway.

 ## Step 1: Install GraphQL